bountonw/translate/th/misc/01_raw/1SM17_th.md

 ## {1SM 138.3}

 Jesus brought to our world the accumulated treasures of God, and all who believe upon Him are adopted as His heirs.
-He declares that great shall be the reward of them who suffer for His name's sake, It is written, “Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him” (1 Corinthians 2:9).—The Review and Herald, January 30, 1894. {1SM 138.3}
+He declares that great shall be the reward of them who suffer for His name's sake, It is written, “Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him” (1 Corinthians 2:9). {1SM 138.3}

 ## {1SM 138.4}